 Students must pass a series of major national exams in order to progress from O-Level to A-Level at the end of Senior 3, and then pass an additional set of exams to graduate from Senior 6.
 Students don’t find out their final A-Level exam scores for several months after graduation.

 After completing Senior 6, sponsored students have a “gap year” as they wait several months to learn their national exam results.
 From late January through August, these students attend our Dream Leadership Academy (DLEAD), where they receive weekly training in leadership, entrepreneurship, discipleship, biblical literacy, resume writing, and communication skills.
 This training helps prepare them for life after secondary school.

 Based on national exam results, students may qualify for either a university or post-secondary vocational program.
-University programs in Rwanda typically last 3-4 years depending on the school and degree; programs in the science disciplines (such as medicine, pharmacy and engineering) generally take longer to complete.
-Vocational programs typically last 1-2 years and students graduate with a diploma or certificate in a specific field such as business management, construction, food production, or information and communication technology.
+University programs in Rwanda typically four years depending on the school and degree; programs in the science disciplines (such as medicine, pharmacy and engineering) generally take longer to complete.
+Vocational programs typically last one and a half to two years and students graduate with a diploma or certificate in a specific field such as business management, construction, food production, or information and communication technology.